Península Valdés Railway: Construction

 Engineer Mr. Belcridi was hired to a study and project of the railway line.
 During the works, a big camp was installed to host workers and their families while works were carried out. tracks were placed at first, then continuing with the buildings.
 A hotel, the headquarters, the fuel depot, a workshop and a warehouse to store tracks were built, apart from the post office and the houses for locomotive drivers and other workers.

 The line was opened in June 1901, being transferred to salt company Ferro y Piaggio, owned by Piaggio and the Ferro Brothers although Munno was also part of the society.
 Apart from operating the rail line, Ferro y Piaggio was the concession of 15,000 hectare in Salinas Grandes, where the production reached 12,000 tons.
 By 1902 the railway carried 2,300 tons of cargo but it still had no passenger services.
 Piaggio requested a concession for a railway from the ponds to an alternative port, over the edges of San José gulf.
 The concession was granted but works never started.

 Because of the railway line, numerous people came to the region, establishing there to start their shops and commercial activities.
 The city of Puerto Pirámides would be established later by those settlers, due to all the materials for the construction of the railway were unloaded there.
 The buildings were described as "fragile", made in sheets of iron and wood.

-The railway owned five steam locomotives, being a 0-4-0T Krauss 2249 (1890), a 0-6-0 Jung 451 (1900) and three 0-6-0 Orenstein & Koppel among them, apart of three goods wagons and one passenger cars.
+The railway owned five steam locomotives, being a 0-4-0T Krauss 2249 (1890), a 0-6-0 Jung 451 (1900) and three 0-6-0 Orenstein & Koppel among them, a part of three goods wagons and one passenger cars.
 A 1903 stock list summarizes 30 wagons and one caboose.